cxvisa/Wave/README.md

 -------

-The core Framework Wave was originally developed by Vidyasagara Guntaka and his team at Brocade Communications Systems, Inc.  Majaority of the code developed as part of a n-master controller that managed / controlled Brocade VCS fabrics.
+The core Framework Wave was originally developed by Vidyasagara Guntaka and his team at Brocade Communications Systems, Inc.  Majority of the code was developed as part of a n-master controller that managed / controlled Brocade VCS fabrics.
 Core portions of the code predates Brocade VCS Fabrics.
 Brocade  shipped 48 node clusters based on this framework.
 The framework is capable of n-master clustering / federation with distributed persistence among many other neat features.